EventMobi/api-v1-doc-slate/source/index.html.md

 ### Fields
 Name | Type | Description
 --- | --- | ---
-request_timestamp | string | The time of this API request creation_timestamp | string | the time of object creation
+request_datetime | string | The time of this API request creation_datetime | string | the time of object creation
-update_timestamp | string | the time of last modification
+update_datetime | string | the time of last modification

 ## PlaceHolder